When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 Check out this example image that I compressed to give you an idea of how impactful these programs can be:

-I reduced the file size by 68% in just two seconds using Optimizilla.
+I reduced the file size by 68 percent in just two seconds using Optimizilla.
 It reduced the size from 380KB to 120KB with almost no quality difference!

 You can use all of these tools for free and you should definitely implement them if you can’t use a plugin.